You’re trying to figure out how much to charge for tutoring elementary students.

 I believe one-on-one is best.

-But to help families with multiple children save money, this above pricing formula is an option I’ve used without issue.
+But to help families with multiple children save money, the above pricing formula is an option I’ve used without issue.

-Even better is to suggest a discounted fee from your base rate if parents commit to paying in advance a set fee for so many classes in a month.
+Even better is to suggest a discounted fee from your base rate if parents commit to paying in advance a set fee for a pre-determined number of classes in a month.

 At my base hourly rate of $46.00, if I tutor a student twice a week, that’s $368 a month.